uiii/ProcessWire-FieldtypePDF/README.md

 If you set one of the dimensions to `0` it will be computed automaticaly preserving the aspect ratio.

 The generated image is saved in page's assets, so it will be **created only once**.
 The thumbnail is the instance of `PageImage`, so you can do with it whatever you can do with image fields.
 When you delete the PDF file the thumbnails are deleted too.

+## Notes

+In some cases, the thumbnail's colors might not match the colors in PDF.
+To fix that, you need to made some changes in ImageMagick delegate files.

+Detailed instructions can be found here: http://www.lassosoft.com/CMYK-Colour-Matching-with-ImageMagick